Achievable logoAchievable logo

 ∫abf(x)dx=F(x)ab=F(b)−F(a)

-Now the question is, how do we find antiderivatives?
+Now the key question is: how do you find antiderivatives?

-Just like with derivatives, there are a set of rules you can use, such as the:
+Just like with derivatives, there are rules you can use.
+One of the most important is the reverse power rule.

 Reverse power rule